-Since the courses include a mix of ages and grade levels, teachers are able to accommodate a range of abilities in each class.
-Choosing the best fit will allow the student to get the most out of the course by being appropriately challenged without becoming frustrated.
+Since our courses include a mix of ages and grade levels, teachers are able to accommodate a range of abilities in each class.
+Choosing the best fit will allow your student to get the most out of the course by being appropriately challenged without becoming frustrated.
 Student work, including writing assignments and presentations, should show consistent improvement, but the focus of assessment will be on individual growth rather than comparison with other students in the class.

-Reading level: Look at a few of the books on the book list and compare them to titles the student has most recently read.
+Reading level: Look at a few of the books on the book list and compare them to titles your student has most recently read.
 Students beginning at Level 1 should be sounding out letters and simple words, but they need not be able to read the books themselves.

-Attention span: While all courses will include use of a digital whiteboard, the Elementary courses in particular will include more visual aids.
+Attention span: While all courses will include use of a digital whiteboard, the elementary courses in particular will include more visual aids.
 All books in Level 1 include significant illustrations, which means that some students will find it easier to pay attention in class at that level.
-For example, even if a student is able to read Early Chapter books, in some cases the Level 1 Illustrated classics course will still be the best choice for those who would struggle to focus in a class with fewer visual aids.
+For example, even if a student is able to read Early Chapter books, in some cases the Level 1 Illustrated Classics course will still be the best choice for those who would struggle to focus in a class with fewer visual aids.

-- Level 3: tense emotional scenes involving peril, loss and death; general references to evil
+- Level 3: tense emotional scenes involving peril, loss, and death; general references to evil

 - Level 4: violence against animals (Call of the Wild) and humans, rare use of mild profane language in literature (Where the Red Fern Grows)